 Michigan courts routinely order anyone who has been convicted of an alcohol related offense to refrain from the use of alcohol.
-It is also common for a person just accused of drunk driving, before any conviction, to be ordered not to drink alcohol.
-In order to enforce these orders the courts utilize several means of alcohol consumption detection.
+It’s also common for a person just accused of drunk driving, before any conviction, to be ordered not to drink alcohol.
+In order to enforce these orders the courts use several means of alcohol consumption detection.
+In this article you’ll learn how Soberlink works, its cost, and why it’s more effective than SCRAM.

 How does the SOBERLINK work?